 One of the great aspects of classes such as these, is the performance practice instilled in all participants.
 I have written about the perils of performing and how to combat nerves many times before on this blog, but the act of ‘getting up and doing it’ cannot be underestimated.
 Most of the performers gave very competent, confident performances, but for those who weren’t so happy with their efforts, they can take heart from the fact they took part, because that, in itself, is an accomplishment.
 This is the reason ‘Performance Practice’ sessions such as this one are so crucial, they play a very important role in the development of young players and must be encouraged.
 EPTA are a wonderful organisation who do much to promote the advancement of young pianists by holding copious workshops and performance opportunities all around the country.

 One interesting feature running through both classes was the similarity of piano playing issues; many young pianists have related concerns and this isn’t always due to having the same teacher (several different teachers had entered pupils at this master class).
 Larger tone production, more musical line and the balancing of sound between the hands, as well as sound projection, needed addressing during many of the sessions.
-Each pianist responded very well (it’s never easy having to change or adjust in public and at once) and there was definite improvement at the end of each participant’s class.
+Each pianist responded very well, because it’s never easy having to change or adjust in public and at once, and there was definite improvement at the end of each participant’s class.

 Using the body effectively for good tone production is crucial, so we worked on this issue and spent time exploring ways to employ arm weight, use wrists flexibly and keep shoulders down.
 Raised shoulders is a frequent problem especially when nerves come into play.
 Technicalities such as these can’t be solved in a single master class but it is possible to make students aware of these underlying matters so they can be addressed in lessons.

 One other facet which ran through both classes was the subject of rhythm; it’s always a biggie and affects virtually everybody at some point or other.
 I have written before about sub-division of the beat; this can be one of the most compelling and potent methods of keeping and staying in time.
-It’s all very well using a metronome (which can be very useful incidentally), but if the beat is broken down into smaller denominations, then students are able to learn to account for every note thus neither rushing ahead or pulling behind the beat.
+It’s all very well using a metronome, but if the beat is broken down into smaller denominations, then students are able to learn to account for every note thus neither rushing ahead or pulling behind the beat.
 Sometimes it can be helpful to count aloud, and this was what we did a couple of times – complete with audience participation!

 Audience members consisted mainly of parents, siblings and teachers, and many remarked how much they had enjoyed and learnt by attending.
 For those who have never been present at their child’s lessons, this type of session can be a revelation.
 The whole event was great fun and I wish EPTA Brighton the best of luck with their future piano events.